 But there is hope here: they cannot mop up all the mess.
 When you lift the lid, more and more come out.
 It can be explosive, what comes out.
 Of course this is why professional norms of conduct are about keeping a lid on it; silence as institutional loyalty, silence in case of institutional damage.

 And yes much of this data if released would be damaging to an organisation’s reputation.
 If it would be, it should be.
 No wonder it is hard to release that data.
 To release that data often requires using alternative methods, because following the usual procedures is often how we are stopped from getting information out.
 And so we might: write names of harassers in books; distribute leaflets; gather in protest to reclaim spaces that have become unavailable because of how they are used.
 We often end up doing this kind of work because we have exhausted the usual procedures.
 To use alternative methods has costs: those who use such methods are often disciplined for not working in the right way.
 I have examined public statements and confidential letters that assume this disciplinary form: where not following the usual procedures has been identified as damaging organisations and even in some cases as damaging feminism.
-One letter written by a feminist academic recommended for instance that rather than making a public disclosure a better route would have been to call a meeting in order to avoid “a fall-out which damages us all now and in the future.”
+One letter written by a feminist academic to me, for instance, stated that rather than making a public disclosure a better route would have been to call a meeting with other women professors in order to avoid “a fall-out which damages us all now and in the future.”
 We have a problem when another meeting is imagined as a solution.
 If there is a fall-out, it is because stuff needs to come out.

 The implication is that any damage to the institution would be damage to “us all.”